 - C. Development proposals will be required to incorporate measures which improve energy conservation and efficiency, as well as contribute to renewable and low carbon energy generation.
 Proposals will be required to meet the following minimum reductions in carbon emissions: - I. All new major development should achieve zero carbon standards, as set out in the London Plan, with a minimum on-site reduction of 35%. - 2.
 All non-major new residential development provided in new buildings should achieve a minimum on-site reduction of 35%. - 3.
 Residential development should achieve at least a 10% reduction and non-residential development should achieve at least a 15% reduction through the use of energy efficiency measures. - 4.
-In exceptional circumstances, where it is clearly demonstrated that Parts C.I and/ or C.2 above cannot be fully achieved on-site, as a last resort, any shortfall to achieve the zero carbon standard in Part C.I and/ or the on-site threshold in Part C.2 must be addressed by making a financial contribution to the Council's Carbon Offset Fund. - 5.
+In exceptional circumstances, where it is clearly demonstrated that the on-site percentage threshold targets listed in Parts C.1 and C.2 above cannot be fully achieved, any shortfall must be addressed by making a financial contribution to the Council's Carbon Offset Fund. - 5.
 Development, including the re-use or extension of existing buildings, should achieve the maximum feasible reductions in carbon emissions and support in achieving the strategic carbon reductions target set out in this Plan, while protecting the heritage and character of the buildings.